Ottawa Macdonald–Cartier International Airport: Terminal

 At the turn of the millennium, the Ottawa Airport Authority announced plans to build a second, adjacent terminal to meet the demands of increased traffic.
-The terminal was built ahead of schedule and opened on October 12, 2003.
-The terminal building now handles all airline passenger traffic.
-A section of the 1960 terminal, which was connected to the new terminal by an enclosed bridge, was still used at peak times of the day when extra gate space is needed, and it also handled most domestic regional flights.
+The terminal, designed by architect Richard Brisbin, was completed ahead of schedule and opened in October 2003.
+This terminal building now handles all airline passenger traffic.
+A section of the 1960 terminal, which was connected to the new terminal by an enclosed bridge, was still used at peak times of the day when extra gate space was needed, and it also handled most domestic regional flights.
 Funding for the terminal construction was collected from the parking meters outside the terminal beginning in January 1997, when rates were hiked to cover the costs of a new terminal building.

-The old terminal and tower, built in 1960, was a modernist International style designed by architects James Strutt, William Gilleland and Transport Canada.
+The old terminal and tower, built in 1960, was a modernist International style designed by architects James Strutt, William Gilleland and by Transport Canada architect W.A.
+Ramsay.
 They had been heavily renovated and modernized in 1985–87, which included the removal of a seating area containing personal television screens which would provide 15 minutes of VHF TV channels for 25 cents, as well as an open ceiling design.
 They were demolished in 2008 to make way for Phase II of the new terminal.

 The airport's board of directors approved a further expansion of the airport's passenger terminal on April 4, 2006.
 The extension of the new terminal was built in phases by Brisbin Brook Benyon and Architectura.
 Phase II, the next phase of the expansion program opened March 13, 2008.
 This addition contains over 7000 m2 of space and adds an additional twelve gates and seven jetways.
-The 1960 terminal was designed by Gilleland and Strutt and by Transport Canada architect W.A.
-Ramsay and renovations by Murray and Murray, Griffiths and Rankin from 1984 to 1987.
-It closed on March 13, 2008, and has been demolished and by the end of 2008 its former location was paved over to provide room for more gates and jetways.